garychen2002/nybbler-archive/README.md

 - Users can associate manually reconstructed source code with symbols or sections of disassembly.
 - Users can import and export projects as downloadable files.
-- [if time permits] Users can connect a GitHub repo to any project for periodic sync (backup and restore).
+- Users can connect a GitHub repo to any project for periodic sync (backup and restore).